Our staff has one purpose…

 Kim Farrell has served as an Assistant Funeral Director and the Administrative Assistant at Warren-McElwain Mortuary since 2009.
 Born in McPherson, Kansas, she attended McPherson High School before receiving her AA in Administrative Assistant from the Cranford Business College and Johnson County Community College.

-Dedicated to her community, she is a volunteer and donor to the Lawrence Humane Society and Baldwin Food Pantry.
+Dedicated to her community, she is a volunteer and donor to the Lawrence Humane Society and Baldwin Food Pantry, and Willow Domestic Violence Center.
 She was a former Vice President of the Baldwin Community Arts Council, a former trustee of First Presbyterian Church in Lawrence, and was a member of Lawrence PEO Chapter JC.

-Kim and her husband John have seven children, 13 grandchildren, one great granddaughter; nine dogs, and one cat.
+Kim and her husband John have seven children, 13 grandchildren, two great granddaughters; seven dogs, Lucky, Leroy, Daisy, Tiny, Skippy, Buster, Mabe and one cat, Elphaba.

 Michael D. Wooden